Catherine Feuillet: Wheat genome sequencing

-In 2004 when she joined INRA as a research director, Feuillet began her work on sequencing the bread wheat genome (16Gb, 21 chromosomes), with the aim of decrypting the largest wheat chromosome, 3B, which is 1Gb in size - the size of the entire soybean genome and more than twice as large as the entire rice genome.
-The initial strategy of the IWGSC was to produce physical maps of each individual chromosome and sequence them to get to a reference genome sequence.
-At that time whole genome sequencing approaches did not yield any high quality sequence assemblies due to the extremely high amount of repetitive sequences in the wheat genome.
-Feuillet and her team were the first to establish a physical map of chromosome 3B which was published the journal Science in 2008.
-This paved the way for other teams to complete physical maps of the other 20 chromosomes.
-In2014, the reference sequence of chromosome 3B was published by Feuillet and her team concomitantly with the publications of a draft sequence of each individual chromosome by the IWGSC, in the journal Science.
-The reference sequence of chromosome 3B revealed striking patterns of the more than 8,000 genes distribution along the chromosome and a better understanding of the organization, function and evolution of large and polyploid genomes such as wheat.
-The draft sequence of the 21 chromosomes enabled for the first time the annotation of 124,201 genes and comparative evolutionary analyses with diploid and tetraploid wheat relatives.
+Feuillet began work on sequencing the wheat genome in 2004 with the aim of decrypting the largest wheat chromosome, 3B.
+At that time, whole genome sequencing approaches did not yield any high quality sequence assemblies due to the extremely high amount of repetitive sequences in the wheat genome.

+Feuillet and her team were the first to establish a physical map of chromosome 3B.
+Their work was published in Science in 2008.
+The reference sequence of chromosome 3B was published by Feuillet and her team concomitantly with the publications of a draft sequence of each individual chromosome by the IWGSC in 2014.
+The draft sequence of the 21 chromosomes enabled the annotation of 124,201 genes and comparative evolutionary analyses with diploid and tetraploid wheat relatives.
 These sequences anchored to many molecular markers on genetic maps, provided a springboard for faster gene isolation, rapid genetic marker development, and precise breeding through genome editing to accelerate wheat breeding.